Danaroth83/remote-sensing-projects/README.md

     - A procedure to showcase all the tested methods for data processing;
     - Tests, experiments and results comparisons
-    - Optionally, you can also provide a notebook to show the results visually, but the code in the notebook has to be minimal, and call the functions contained in your `src` folder.
+    - Optionally, you can also provide a notebook to show the results visually; its code has to be minimal, and ideally just call the main function under your `src` folder.
 - A pdf for the final presentation slides, extending the mid-course one with:
   - A description of the methods
   - A visual comparison of the results